ualberta-mueller-group/MCGS/docs/development-notes.md

 Manages the `hash_t` of a `sumgame`.

 ### Global Hash Value Definition
+`sumgame::get_global_hash()` computes the hash of a `sumgame`.
+The definition of this value is described below.

 To compute the `global_hash` value for a `sumgame` `S`:
 1. Sort the `game`s of `S` according to `game::order()` so that each `game` `g_i` has a subgame index `i`
 2. For each `g_i`, get its `local_hash` value `h_i`
 3. For each `h_i`, compute a modified hash `H_i := hmod(h_i, i)`, for some hash modifier function `hmod`
     - The actual `hmod` function is `H_i := RANDOM_TABLE_MODIFIER[i, h_i]`
+    - Using a linear congruential generator instead doesn't seem to be significantly different in terms of performance
 4. Given the player to play `p`, compute `P := RANDOM_TABLE_PLAYER[0, p]`
 5. The `global_hash` value is the XOR of all `H_i`, and `P`

+TODO: Currently `sumgame::get_global_hash()` sorts all of the `sumgame`'s games every time it's called. `sumgame` could maintain an ordering of its games to prevent this.

 ### `global_hash` methods
 Methods: